 Artificial intelligence.
 Machine learning.
 Chatbots.
-Yes, we know – everywhere you turn there seems to be talking about AI or bots, and the hype can be a little off-putting.
+Yes, we know – everywhere you turn there seems to be talk about AI or bots, and the hype can be a little off-putting.
 But hear us out on this one.

 We’ve recently deployed a chatbot for our client Haines Watts, and we’re genuinely excited about this new technology for intranets and digital workplaces.
 Admittedly some of our enthusiasm is down to us being rather geeky when it comes to these matters, but we also see some real long-term potential that will drive value for organisations and users alike.